 Units Required Units Recommended

 Total academic units 15

 English 4

 Mathematics 3

 Science 3

 Of these, units that must be lab 3

 Foreign language

 Social studies 2

 History 1

 Academic electives

 Computer Science

 Visual/Performing Arts

-Other (specify)Extra Eng/Math/Lab

-Sci/Soc Stud/History or Comp Sci

-or Foreign Lang 2
+Other (specify) Extra Eng/Math/Lab Sci/Soc Stud/History or Comp Sci or Foreign Lang 2

-Basis for Selection

-C6.
-Do you have an open admission poli

-equivalency diplomas are admitted v without regard to academic r record, test scores, o r other qualification s?
-If so, check
+AS 101 Selection C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: \underline{No} Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)

-which applies: No

-Open admission policy as described above for all students

-Open admission policy as described t

-selective admission for out-of

-selective admission to some p rograms

-other (explain)

 C7.
-Relative importance of each of the o following academic and r onocodomic foctor e in vour first tim o first voor
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

-degree-seeking (freshman) admiss ionacauenne factor s iii your mst-tiiii e, mst-year,

-Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record \boxtimes

-Class rank \boxtimes

-Academic GPA \boxtimes

-Standardized test scores \boxtimes

-Application Essay \boxtimes

-Recommendation

-Nonacademic

-Interview \boxtimes

-Extracurricular activities \boxtimes

-Talent/ability \boxtimes

-Character/personal qualities \boxtimes

-First generation \boxtimes

-Alumni/ae relation

-Geographical residence \boxtimes

-State residency \boxtimes

-Religious affiliation/commitment \boxtimes

-Racial/ethnic status \boxtimes

-Volunteer work \boxtimes

-Work experience \boxtimes

-Level of applicant's interest
+, wanta and a same and a same and a same and a same a Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest